kristin1502/kristin1502/README.md

 - 👋 Hi, I’m @kristin1502
-- 👀 I’m interested in small projects to make my life easier.
+- 👀 I’m interested in small projects that make my life easier.
 - 🌱 I’m currently learning how to code a twitch chatbot.

 <!---